kollerlukas/safe-explorer/README.md

 ## Acknowledgements

-This repo was originally a fork from https://github.com/AgrawalAmey/safe-explorer.
+This repository was originally a fork from https://github.com/AgrawalAmey/safe-explorer.
 I have re-implemented most of the DDPG, Safety Layer, and domains, therefore I have detached the fork.
-Some parts of the code are still reminiscent of the original fork.
+Some parts concerning the structure of the repository are reminiscent from the original fork.

 The *Deep Determinitic Policy Gradient* (DDPG) [Lillicrap et al.] implementation is based on this implementation: [Deep Deterministic Policy Gradients Explained](https://towardsdatascience.com/deep-deterministic-policy-gradients-explained-2d94655a9b7b).